idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 ```

 ## 01. Coverage based analysis
-We will follow the workflow of **[DifCover](https://github.com/timnat/DifCover)** to generate a coverage file for females and males, we start with the coordinate sorted BAM files generated yesterday
+We will follow the workflow of **[DifCover](https://github.com/timnat/DifCover)** to generate a coverage file for females and males, we start with the coordinate sorted BAM files generated yesterday.
 Set up directories and files

 ```